TRIGGER POINT DRY NEEDLING

 - Does your regular doctor provide you with pain medications you’d rather not take?
 Can you stand another day feeling the intense pain you feel whenever you play your favorite sport or your long-time instrument?
 Don’t give up on pain relief!
 Learn about a different option

 - Ever wonder if you can get rid of the debilitating pain you live with every day without having to undergo surgery?
-Would you rather avoid the risks that surgery present, as well as the long recovery and rehabilitation involved?
+Would you rather avoid the risks that surgery presents, as well as the long recovery and rehabilitation involved?
 Consider one of the integrative medical procedures we offer at ReBalance.
 Schedule an appointment today at our pain relief practice!

 WHAT CONDITIONS CAN TRIGGER POINT DRY NEEDLING TREAT?